The process to install underground gutter drainage, also known as a french drain, to safely direct water flow away from the home.

 Using the dirt that was previously removed, pack the soil around the drain until the ground is level again.

-Remember to remove the tape from the basin cover, and pop-up then place the filter into the basin.
+Once you’re done, remove the tape from the basin cover and pop-up; then, place the filter into the basin.
 This filter will help to keep the drain from getting clogged from debris from the gutter.

 And that’s how to install underground gutter drainage or a french drain.

 Next time it rains, the only thing you need to worry about is those pesky weeds on the lawn!

 Interested in More?
 You will love these other landscaping projects of ours:

 - Install a rain barrel